Nono (footballer, born 1993)

-José Antonio Delgado Villar (born 30 March 1993), known as Nono, is a Spanish professional footballer who plays as a central midfielder for I liga club Ruch Chorzów.
+José Antonio Delgado Villar (born 30 March 1993), known as Nono, is a Spanish professional footballer who plays as a central midfielder.

 Club career

 Betis

 Born in El Puerto de Santa María, Province of Cádiz, Nono joined Real Betis' youth system at the age of 15 after a brief spell with Atlético Madrid.
 In the 2011–12 season he made his debut as a senior, being a starter with the reserves in the Segunda División B.

 Nono made his official debut with the Andalusians' first team on 5 May 2012, playing 74 minutes in a 2–1 La Liga away loss against Sporting de Gijón.
 He contributed 15 matches and 589 minutes of action in his first full campaign, helping the side finish seventh and qualify for the UEFA Europa League.

 Nono subsequently helped Betis reach the Europa League's round of 16.
 He scored once in seven appearances, in the 2–0 away win over FC Rubin Kazan on 27 February 2014; in the next stage, however, he missed a penalty in the shootout against fellow Spaniards Sevilla FC, who went through 4–3.